Malcolm Smith (artist): Career

 In the mid to late 1930s, Malcolm started working as a freelance artist for the various pulp publishers in Chicago.
 He did illustrations and paintings for mystery, romance, detective, western, and sci-fi pulps.
 He was, for a while, the art director at Ziff-Davis Publishing.
 At other times he worked in a Chicago-based artist's cooperative called Bendelow and Associates.
 Malcolm often used himself, his friends, and family members as models for his works.

-In the latter part of 1959, Malcolm moved his family to Huntsville, Alabama, where he worked as a concept artist and animator for the Marshall Space Flight Center of NASA.
+In the later part of 1959, Malcolm moved his family to Huntsville, Alabama, where he worked as a concept artist and animator for the Marshall Space Flight Center of NASA.
 While at NASA, Malcolm worked with Fred Ordway who became the technical adviser for the Kubrick movie 2001:a Space Odyssey.
 Fred suggested to Arthur C. Clarke that they use Malcolm for the concept and design work for the movie.
 Arthur C. Clarke sent a letter to Malcolm requesting his assistance on the movie, but, at the time, Malcolm was busy illustrating a book called "In Search for Life on Other Worlds" and he was unavailable for the movie.
 Also in the 60s, Malcolm was asked to appear on the show "I've Got A Secret" as a famous sci-fi artist.
-Throughout his career he became friends with many other artists, writers, scientists and engineers including: Virgil Finlay, Ray Paul, Edgar Rice Burroughs, and Wernher Von Braun.
+Throughout his career he became friends with many other artists, writers, scientists and engineers including: Virgil Finlay, Ray Paul, Edgar Rice Burroughs, and Wernher von Braun.
 Malcolm H. Smith is considered by many Sci-Fi fans to be one of the founding fathers of this genre of art.
 He died in 1966 of lung cancer, and is buried in Huntsville, Alabama.